Updated August 20, 2013

 The College affirms a student’s right to be treated fairly, which includes receiving appropriate notice of concerns about specific behaviors and the opportunity to respond to those concerns.
 In formal resolution proceedings, this also includes the right to be assisted by an advisor and to appeal the initial hearing outcome.

-Dickinson Community Standards and Expectations for Conduct
+Expectations for Conduct

 The expectations articulated in the Community Standards are designed to create an environment that supports a vigorous academic life and respectful community.
 Dickinson expects that its students will demonstrate standards of behavior that demonstrate: